Last updated May 2020 | Words and photos by Vietnam Coracle

 The Birth of Stavros:

-I bought my motorbike brand new in Saigon’s Chinatown (Chợ Lớn) for a cool 30 million Vietnam Đồng (yes, that’s 30,000,000!).
-In 2007, that was equivalent to about $2000, making it the single, most expensive item I’d ever purchased.
+I bought my motorbike brand new in Saigon’s Chinatown (Chợ Lớn) for 30 million Viet Nam Đong.
+In 2007, that was equivalent to about $2,000, making it the single most expensive item I’d ever purchased.
 At that time, my Vietnamese bank only allowed customers to withdraw 2,000,000VNĐ per time from their cash machines, and the highest denomination note was 100,000VNĐ.
-This meant I had to insert my bank card 15 times to reach the total cost of my motorbike, and, by the time I’d finished – after exhausting the supply of two ATMs – I had 300 notes stuffed into my pockets: it was a nervous walk from the cash machine to the motorbike shop.
+This meant I had to insert my bank card 15 times to reach the total cost of my motorbike, and, by the time I’d finished – after exhausting the supply of two ATMs – I had 300 bank notes stuffed into my pockets.
+It was a nervous walk from the cash machine to the motorbike shop.
 Bought new, Stavros was guaranteed for 2 years or 50,000km.
 Now, in May 2020, Stavros has been on the road for 13 years and over 200,000km.

 The Life of Stavros:

-I bumped into someone I know on Highway 1 during last year’s Tet (Lunar New Year) holiday.
-He pulled up alongside me on his big white motorcycle and couldn’t help but laugh at the state of my mud-caked, flaky-skinned Yamaha Nouvo.
-But Stavros is thick-skinned (well, metaphorically at least) and he can take this teasing because he’s been up and down, side to side, round and round the country dozens of times, and he’s still purring away, eager to do it all over again.
-Stavros has matured, grown into himself: when young he was overly concerned with outward appearances and what other people thought of him; now, he realizes, what really counts is what’s on the inside; the engine, and Stavros has proven his to be robust, strong and determined.
+I once bumped into someone I know on Highway 1 during the Tet (Lunar New Year) holiday.
+He pulled up alongside me on his big, white, expensive motorcycle and couldn’t help but laugh at the state of my mud-caked, flaky-skinned, old Yamaha Nouvo.
+But Stavros is thick-skinned (well, metaphorically, at least) and he can take this teasing because he’s been up and down, side to side, round and round the country dozens of times, and he’s still purring away, eager to do it all over again.
+Stavros has matured and grown into himself.
+When young, he was overly concerned with outward appearances and what other people thought of him; now, he realizes, what really counts is what’s on the inside: in this case, the engine, and Stavros has proven his to be robust, strong, determined, and long-lived.

 Selected Resources for Travellers & Expats: What's this?